Achieve an Associate Degree in as few as 18 months*

 Career Outlook

-As a neurodiagnostic technologist, you can benefit a variety of job settings, including the following:
+As a neurodiagnostic technologist, you may find career opportunities in a variety of health care settings including:

 - Operating rooms